stephanlamoureux/twoge/README.md

 ### Security Group

-Create a security group to be used by the load balancer:
+Create a security group to be used by the load balancer.

+Inbound rules:

 ```
 Name: twogeALBSG